 MAXOAK Bluetti EB150 Portable Power Station

-CONS: It’s weighs about the same as a 2KW portable generator.
+CONS: The battery weighs about the same as a 2KW portable generator.
 Recharge times are slower than some other models.
 The 10 amp max on solar charging prevents faster charging.
 AC plugs are located on the back of the unit (front would be better).
 Does not have numeric display for state of charge.
-Finally, it can’t be combined with a second unit for expanded capacity.
+Finally, this unit cannot be joined with a second unit for expanded capacity.

 OVERALL: The Bluetti EB150 is a sturdy and powerful unit with enough capacity to function as a primary power source or for backup power.
-It’s not as portable as I would have liked and can’t be easily charged from a car charger.
+It is not as portable as I would have liked and cannot be easily charged from a car charger.
 Solar charging is also very slow due to the 10 amp limit on the MPPT charge controller.